Ymlaen Llanelli is Llanelli’s Business Improvement District (BID), working to build a more vibrant town centre.

 A Business Improvement District (BID) is a business-led and funded partnership, where businesses within a defined area invest money together to make the improvements they identify for their trading environment.
 A BID is formed following consultation and a ballot in which businesses vote on a BID proposal or business plan for the area.

 If a ballot is successful, it is then managed and operated by a BID Company – a non-profit company run by and for its members – and is funded through the BID levy, which is a small percentage of a business’ rateable value.

-Ymlaen Llanelli is funded by a 1.25% levy on the rateable value of hereditaments (business units) within the defined BID boundary that have a rateable value of £6,000 or more, as of the notice of ballot date (21st January 2021) for the BID's second term.
+Ymlaen Llanelli is funded by a 1.25% levy on the rateable value of hereditaments (business units) within the defined BID boundary that have a rateable value of £5,000 or more, as of the notice of ballot date (21st January 2021) for the BID's second term.

-This levy raises a collective pot of £500,000 that is invested in the town centre over the BID’s five-year term.
+This levy raises a collective pot of £456,000 that will be invested in the town centre over the BID’s second five-year term.

 The BID levy is collected on an annual basis.
 We commission the local authority to collect the levy on our behalf as a separate bill.
 The levy is amended on an annual basis in line with inflation.

 Ymlaen Llanelli was established in 2015 after a successful BID ballot, with eligible businesses voting in favour of continuing the BID's work for a second term in March 2021.
 It is an independent, not-for profit company.
 It is a transparent body open to scrutiny from its levy payers and the community in which it operates, with regularly updated information about income and expenditure available to all members of the BID.

-The BID runs for a term of five years, and is currently in its second term beginning 2021, ensuring guaranteed investment in Llanelli town centre until 2026.
-Businesses will vote on whether they would like the BID to continue its work in a renewal ballot in late 2020.
+The BID runs in terms of five years, and is currently in its second term beginning 2021, ensuring guaranteed investment in Llanelli town centre until 2026.
+Businesses will vote on whether they would like the BID to continue its work in a renewal ballot in 2026.

 The BID can only be re-established after a successful ballot vote of eligible businesses in Llanelli.

-In October 2020, all eligible businesses within the BID boundary will receive a ballot paper in the post at the ratepayer’s address.
+In 2026, all eligible businesses within the BID boundary will receive a ballot paper in the post to vote with.
 Ballot papers must be returned within a month.